kelvins/dotfiles/arch/INSTALLATION.md

 # fdisk /dev/sda
 ```

-in the fdisk prompt you could type `m` for help, but we'll need to follow these options:
+in the fdisk prompt you could type `m` for help, but we'll basically need to press `g` for GPT partition table and then follow these options:

 - UEFI:
-  - `g`: for GPT partition table.
   - `n`: add a new partition.
     - Partition number: `1`
     - First sector: `default`